 The ability of larval cisco to use favorable nursery habitat near the lake surface is directly related to their ability to tolerate the seasonal increase in surface water temperatures.
 The increase in CTMax with decreased incubation temperature supported our hypothesis that cold, pre-climate change conditions would maximize thermal performance.
 The different magnitudes of change between cisco from lakes Superior and Ontario could be explained from evolutionary adaptations to local conditions.
 Fish populations from high-latitude, low-temperature locales often compensate for slower metabolism and lower growth rates by having more efficient physiological performance than low-latitude populations (i.e., countergradient variation; Conover and Present, 1990; Jonassen, 2000; Reist et al., 2006).
 Lake Superior experiences colder and less seasonal variation in water temperature than Lake Ontario (Calamita et al., 2021; Zhang et al., 2018), and larval cisco from Lake Superior may have more efficient physiological adaptations (e.g., cardiac and respiratory performance) which could explain the high thermal tolerance at cold incubation temperatures and sensitivity to increased temperatures.
 Our results suggest research on mechanisms driving the observed differences in CTMax between populations (e.g., cardiac failure, oxidative damage to tissue, body mass, stress biomarkers, protein denaturation, etc.) may prove insightful.

 Our results have implications for current and proposed hatchery-based restoration efforts of coregonines in the Laurentian Great Lakes (Bronte et al., 2017).
 We found that cisco offspring from two of the Great Lakes raised at warm incubation temperatures (i.e., > 4.5°C) had lower overall performance than individuals incubated at cold temperatures (i.e., < 4.5°C).
 Many coregonine hatchery facilities around the Great Lakes do not or cannot incubate embryos under natural lake thermal conditions (i.e., cold water temperatures, < 4.5°C; Bronte et al., 2017).
+Hatchery-produced fish can have lower fitness in natural environments than wild fish (Araki et al., 2008; Bailey et al., 2010; Christie et al., 2014).
+Offspring from parents haphazardly selected for artificial breeding and reared in captivity before release have the potential to induce strong directional selection and harm naturally recruiting populations (Araki and Schmid, 2010; Tingley III et al., 2019).
+Transgenerational effect of lower larval performance and its potential effect on the response to selection are unknown but warrants investigation (Araki et al., 2008; Araki and Schmid, 2010; Christie et al., 2014; Ford, 2002).
+The consequences an artificial environment may have on the genetic diversity within a population and fitness of post-stocking individuals needs to be considered in ongoing restoration and conservation efforts (Tingley III et al., 2019).

 Identifying the genetic mechanisms (i.e., SNPs and gene expression) involved in the thermal adaptation and acclimation of coregonine populations is an important next step.
 Variation in certain genetic markers and survival under thermal stress may allow managers to determine the genotypes associated with increased survival at variable or increasing temperatures (Narum et al., 2013).
 Examining gene expression across populations and temperature treatments will help identify and evaluate the function of differentially expressed genes and potential physiological pathways that may be disproportionately under- or over-represented with thermal stress (Rougeux et al., 2018).
 Furthermore, the combination of genomic tools (e.g., genome-wide association study and RNA-seq) in thermal ecology experiments can provide valuable insight into the functional significance of markers associated with thermal tolerance (Rougeux et al., 2018).
 Considerable progress has been recently made in advancing our genomic knowledge of Laurentian Great Lakes coregonines that will provide a foundation for this work (Ackiss et al., 2020; Blumstein et al., 2020; Eaton et al., 2021; Lachance et al., In revision).